P. G. T. Beauregard: Shiloh and Corinth

 Beauregard's decision was one of the most controversial of the Civil War.
-Numerous veterans and historians have wondered what might have happened if the assault had gone forward into the night.
+Numerous veterans and historians have wondered about the aftermath if the assault had gone forward into the night.
 Beauregard believed that the battle was essentially won and his men could finish off Grant in the morning.
 He knew the terrain to be crossed (a steep ravine containing a creek named Dill Branch) was extremely difficult and Grant's defensive line was heavy with massed artillery and supported by gunboats in the river.
 Unbeknownst to Beauregard, Buell's Army of the Ohio began arriving that afternoon, and he and Grant launched a massive counterattack on April 7.
 Overwhelmed, the Confederates retreated to Corinth.
+Beauregard's preliminary report framed the battle as a victory, as did an address to his troops, although Beauregard did express concern to the Confederate government regarding the safety of Corinth and the Mississippi Valley.
+There was widespread public criticism of Beauregard's handling of Shiloh, which was the first time this had happened to him since the start of the war; many in the general public did not believe the claim of Shiloh as a victory.

 Grant was temporarily disgraced by the surprise attack and near defeat, causing his superior, Maj.
 Gen. Henry W. Halleck, to assume field command of the combined armies.
 Halleck cautiously and slowly approached Beauregard's fortifications at Corinth; his action became derisively called the Siege of Corinth.
 Beauregard withdrew from Corinth on May 29 to Tupelo, Mississippi.
 He was able to deceive Halleck into thinking the Confederates were about to attack; he ran empty trains back and forth through the town while whistles blew and troops cheered as if massive reinforcements were arriving.
 Beauregard retreated because of the overwhelming Union force and because of contaminated water supplies in Corinth.
 In April and May, the Confederates lost almost as many men to death by disease in Corinth as had been killed in battle at Shiloh.
 Nevertheless, his leaving the critical rail junction at Corinth without a fight was another controversial decision.
 When Beauregard went on medical leave without requesting permission in advance, President Davis relieved him of command and replaced him with Gen. Braxton Bragg.